MorimaruKida/MorimaruKida.github.io/home.md

 subtitle: Quick introduction of our group
 ---

-Research in my laboratory is focused on studying the organic carbon cycling in the soil and water environments.
+Research in my group is focused on studying the organic carbon cycling in the soil and water environments.
 Natural organic matter such as dissolved organic matter (DOM) and soil organic matter (SOM) is a complex mixture of at least ten thousands of different organic molecules derived from a range of sources.
 The historical accummulation of these molecules has eventually resulted in the largest organic carbon reservoirs on Earth - as SOM in soil and DOM in the ocean.